Understanding Rust – What is Rust Corrosion

 - STEEL & CAST IRON

 Gold being the most NOBLE / CATHODIC Magnesium being the least NOBLE most ANODIC The less noble metal will be consumed by the more noble metal when they are connected by an electrolyte (water).
 For example sacrificial anodes used on steel hulled ships and yachts are made of zinc.
-The zinc ingots are fixed below the water line, when a section of steel becomes exposed to the water there will be an electrical exchange between the bare steel and the Zinc anodes, because the zinc being less nobel than the steel will be sacrificed to corrosion the steel will stay in tact, this is known as cathodic protection.
+The zinc ingots are fixed below the water line, when a section of steel becomes exposed to the water there will be an electrical exchange between the bare steel and the Zinc anodes, because the zinc being less noble than the steel will be sacrificed to corrosion the steel will stay in tact, this is known as cathodic protection.
 Eventually the zinc anode will be consumed but the steel will not.

 There are other less known metals and alloys within this scale but for the sake of clarity these have been omitted.